• 구독신청

 He personally managed group and affiliate issues, actively communicating with the CEOs of each affiliate.
 He also implemented a performance-based personnel system for affiliate CEOs, following the principle of “reward and punishment.”
 In April last year, the CEO of Shinsegae Engineering & Construction was replaced, followed by the replacement of the CEOs of SSG.com and Gmarket in June.

-The strict standards also applied to Chairman Jeong himself.
+The strict standards also applied to Chairman Chung himself.
 Emphasizing “responsible management,” he received an annual salary of about KRW 3.6 billion last year, a 2.4% decrease from the previous year.
 Shinsegae Group stated, “He reduced his salary to set an example in overcoming the difficult business environment.”
-When receiving shares from his mother, Lee Myung-hee, the group’s chairwoman, Jeong also purchased them with his own funds, reaffirming his commitment to responsible management.
+When receiving shares from his mother, Lee Myung-hee, the group’s chairwoman, Chung also purchased them with his own funds, reaffirming his commitment to responsible management.

 E-Mart Food Market, which opened in Godeok, Seoul. / Photo provided by E-Mart